HellGateCorp/oneLinerz/README.md

 ```
 ### Get your monitor/screen model

+- Not from myself, unknown author but it's AWESOME!

 ```sh
 while read -r output hex conn; do
     [[ -z "$conn" ]] && conn=${output%%-*}